Golden sunset over Puget Sound from 1406 Potlatch Beach Road, Marysville WA, April 2026

 Snohomish County active listings jumped 51.8% year over year in March 2026, one of the biggest increases anywhere in Washington state.
 On paper, that sounds like a buyer market is forming.

-It isn't, not yet.
-We are still sitting at 2.04 months of inventory in Snohomish, the second tightest market in Washington.
-A balanced market is 4 to 6 months.
-We are nowhere near balanced.
+We are still at 2.04 months of inventory in Snohomish, the second tightest market in Washington.
+A balanced market is 4 to 6 months, so even with the inventory growth, the supply side is well below balanced.

 What actually happened is this: mortgage rates stuck above 6.5% have slowed the buying side of the equation.
 Homes linger a bit longer on the market than they did last spring.
 Average days on market in Snohomish County ticked up from 7 in March 2025 to 10 in March 2026.
 A small shift, but real.